 An implementation depends on the complexity of the customer and the resources that the customer has to dedicate to the implementation.
-The shortest implementation we've done is a week, but typically it's between two to three consulting weeks spread out over a calendar month or so.
+The shortest implementation we've done is a week, but typically it's around four to six consulting weeks.

 What is the cost of acquisition of XLerant's BudgetPak?

 Cost of a software subscription is on a per user per month basis and is dependent on the number of users and the length of the commitment.
 Cost of implementation varies by complexity of customer requirements.
 XLerant customers will tell you that their purchase decision was based on the tremendous value that they got.
 This means that XLerant provided the maximum functionality and benefit for the lowest price.
 We are not trying to be the cheapest; we are trying to maximize value.

 XLerant's BudgetPak is built on an all Microsoft platform.
 The application uses Microsoft SQL Server as its underlying database, Microsoft Reporting Services for reporting, and the application itself is written in Microsoft Virtual Studio.Net.
 While most of our customers migrate fully off of Excel to BudgetPak, you don't need to.
 If there are specific elements of your budget that you would prefer to keep in Excel, you can.
 BudgetPak provides integration with Microsoft Excel through XLerant's Dynamic Template capability.